anmaped/rmtld3synth/doc/dsl.md

-# Domain Specification Language
+# Domain Specific Language

-The BNF representation of the domain specification language is provided below:
+The BNF representation of the domain specific language is provided below:

 ```ocaml
 <F> ::==                             (* Formulas *)